 It was a distinct pleasure to meet HE PM Abiy of #Ethiopia this morning.
 HE PM Abiy has a transformational agenda and has achieved many great things in just 116 days.
 The @WorldBank is ready to help realize his vision of boosting #HumanCapital to #endpoverty in #Ethiopia. pic.twitter.com/SNW4XoaDD1— Jim Yong Kim (@JimYongKim) July 27, 2018

 The World Bank and Western donors shunned Ethiopia from financing after the country's 2005 elections, when long-time foes of the ruling party staged violent protest and demonstrations aimed at intimidating the ruling party into relinquishing power.

-Despite neutral observers declaring the ruling party legitimate winners, WikiLeaks cables reveal U.S. diplomats have continuously undermined Ethiopian laws and EPRDF by showing support for opposition groups seeking to gain power through popular protest or violent means, instead of through the country’s democratic institutions.
+WikiLeaks cables reveal U.S. diplomats have continuously undermined Ethiopian laws and EPRDF by showing support for opposition groups seeking to gain power through popular protest or violent means, instead of through the country’s democratic institutions.

 For more on Ethiopia and the pressing challenges facing the country, follow our podcast series on the country’s worsening ethnic tensions.